awsdocs/amazon-msk-developer-guide/doc_source/msk-working-with-encryption.md

    }
    ```

-1. In the `bin` folder of the Apache Kafka installation on the client machine, run the following, replacing *BootstrapBrokerStringTls* with the value you obtained in the previous step\.
+1. Run the following command to create a console producer on your client machine\.
+Replace *BootstrapBrokerStringTls* with the value you obtained in the previous step\.
 Leave this producer command running\.

    ```
-   kafka-console-producer.sh --broker-list BootstrapBrokerStringTls --producer.config client.properties --topic TLSTestTopic
+   <path-to-your-kafka-installation>/bin/kafka-console-producer.sh --broker-list BootstrapBrokerStringTls --producer.config client.properties --topic TLSTestTopic
    ```

-1. Open a new command window on the same client machine, go to the `bin` folder of the Apache Kafka installation, and run the following command to create a consumer\.
+1. Open a new command window and connect to the same client machine\.
+Then, run the following command to create a console consumer\.

    ```
-   kafka-console-consumer.sh --bootstrap-server BootstrapBrokerStringTls --consumer.config client.properties --topic TLSTestTopic
+   <path-to-your-kafka-installation>/bin/kafka-console-consumer.sh --bootstrap-server BootstrapBrokerStringTls --consumer.config client.properties --topic TLSTestTopic
    ```

 1. In the producer window, type a text message followed by a return, and look for the same message in the consumer window\.
 Amazon MSK encrypted this message in transit\.